 Luckily, in 2022, PR industry events are finally going back to in-person.
 One major aspect of PR is forming connections at networking events, conferences and seminars.

 Another challenge for PR professionals is making connections with the target audience.
 In 2022, this means using digital PR to increase your visibility and exposure.
 This entails increasing your outreach by using SEO optimization tactics.

 - Make a proper budget before the start – In 2022, immersive tech including virtual reality (VR) and augmented reality (AR) is transforming PR.
 But while changing your storytelling from 2D to 3D is impactful, it can also be costly.
 The first step in trying AR is to allocate the budget, or risk being left behind.

 - Always be careful – with today’s media landscape being more splintered and niche, your PR data is scattered across podcasts, social media, print, etc. It is important to keep all this information carefully organized, which involves a lot of carefully managed spreadsheets and other online tools like Muck Rack or Prowly.
 More than two-thirds of PR pros surveyed say that strategic planning will be the most important PR skill set over the next five years.

-The use of immersive media has become a hot new trend that PR professionals can take advantage of – as long as they allocate the necessary budget.
+Immersive media has emerged as a hot trend that PR professionals can benefit from – provided they allocate enough budget.

-Digital PR and social media outreach are as important as ever.
-Using SEO tactics and launching campaigns on Tik Tok is the future of the PR industry.
+Digital PR and social media outreach are more essential than ever before.
+Utilizing SEO tactics and launching campaigns on Tik Tok are the future of PR in today’s world.

-In 2022, the audience is changing – the rise of Gen Z has led to a change in platforms (from traditional media to Tik Tok) as well as priorities (from the “me, me, me” message to social justice).
-PR experts will have to adapt to these changes with authentic content that engages this new generation.
+In 2022, the audience is shifting – Gen Z is driving change across platforms (from traditional media to Tik Tok), and priorities from “me, me, me” messaging towards social justice issues.
+PR pros must adjust with authentic content that appeals to this new generation.